ThreeMammals/Ocelot/docs/introduction/bigpicture.rst

 Big Picture
 ===========

-Ocleot is aimed at people using .NET running a micro services / service orientated architecture that need a unified point of entry into their system.
+Ocelot is aimed at people using .NET running a micro services / service orientated architecture that need a unified point of entry into their system.